Frequently Asked Questions

 Mountain biking during the summer months, at elevation, as happens in Lake Tahoe during Pure Sports Camp offerings requires the below accommodations for safe, healthy riding.
 These best practices are supported by the CDC and by NICA’s Nevada League:

-- Masks are not required while riding, though are optional for those who feel more comfortable wearing one.
+- Masks are optional outside.
+Masks are not required while riding, though are optional for those who feel more comfortable wearing one.

-- Practice physical distancing, stay 6’ away from coaches and teammates.
-Provide plenty of room when passing or allowing others to pass.
+- Practice physical distancing, provide plenty of room when passing or allowing others to pass.
 Plan ahead for stopping areas to maintain distance.

 What cleaning will be done on campus?